Mission and History

 - Our platform has allowed transgender youth to connect with others, express themselves online, and for some, come out for the first time

-- The Roses Initiative was created in 2020 as a safe space for Black, brown and indigenous trans and nonbinary girls to address their specific needs and explore their power
+- The Roses Program was created in 2020 as a safe space for Black, brown and indigenous trans and nonbinary girls to address their specific needs and explore their power

 - Our work has been featured by multiple news networks, including MTV News, Buzzfeed, Fusion, and many others